 Excellent students are always welcome in our group, and many have already worked with us in the past; whether you are looking for an Erasmus+ research internship, or to do your BSc/MSc thesis in the field of electric propulsion, feel free to contact me to explore current opportunities.
 While rarer, PhD positions may also be available.

 What are we looking for? an outstanding academic record and a solid background in calculus, linear algebra, analytical mechanics, fluid dynamics, electromagnetism, scientific programming and numerical analysis.
-Prior knowledge of plasma physics is welcome too buy not required.
+Prior knowledge of plasma physics is welcome too but can be acquired as you work in our group.
 For experimental work, experience in a research laboratory is desirable.
 Students should be able to work autonomously and have strong analytical, critical and creative capabilities.

 Below you can find and download an updated list of my recent and selected publications.
 If you are planning to cite my work, please use the following BibTEX file to ensure all references are formatted correctly.